-Monday mornings are less foggy and our heads less sore but as a result, our hearts definitely less full.
+Monday mornings were less foggy and our heads were less sore but as a result, our hearts definitely less full.
 Located in the shady side streets of historical Georgian Quarter of Liverpool, The Grapes welcomes everyone with a drink, a smile, and a guarantee they’ll come back.
 The building is full of spirit and not just the ones stocked behind the bar.
 It is one of the oldest pubs and buildings in Liverpool as it was made in the 1700s but still remains one of the most popular.
 The pub is full of charm, as you’d expect from a building that has been standing and serving for so many years.

 The Grapes was and is a great place to visit any day of the week but especially on a Sunday.
 If you ever find yourself aimlessly wandering along Berry, Knight or Roscoe Street on a Sunday evening at around 9pm, a seductive sound fills the air.
 It has a tendency to lure you in much like the sirens of ancient Greek mythology to weary sailors searching for home.
 Yet unlike the treachery and untimely deaths those sailors found against the cliffs of some Grecian isle, these melodious tones lead you solely towards the weekly jazz of The Grapes, as the weekend draws to a close in the most fitting way the city has to offer and you find yourself lost at sea in a haze of friendly faces and pints of Mahou.